Rocky Mountain Wood Tick

 Both nymphs and adults of this tick can transmit the agent of tularemia (Francisella tularensis) to a variety of hosts, including humans, cats, and dogs.
 These ticks typically take two to three years to complete their life cycle.

-Appropriately named, the Rocky Mountain wood tick is found predominantly in states with the Rocky Mountains, and is typically found around shrub-lands, lightly wooded areas, open grasslands, and along trails, mainly at lower elevations.
+Appropriately named, the Rocky Mountain Wood tick is found predominantly in Rocky Mountain states and Southwestern Canada from elevations of 4,000 to 10,500 feet., and is typically found around shrub-lands, lightly wooded areas, open grasslands, and along trails, mainly at lower elevations.

 The American Dog Tick occurs primarily in wooded, shrubby and long-grass areas.
 However, it is possible for residential areas to support populations of this tick.
 Shrubs, weeds, tall grass, clutter and debris on the property attracts the rodents that are hosts for immature ticks.
 By maintaining grass short, removing possible rodent harborage, and sealing cracks and crevices in and around the property one can directly reduce or prevent local tick populations.